 Make a good impression

-A website will be visited by prospective students and parents who want to browse your school’s academic program, extracurricular activities, notable awards and so on.
-Succeeding to present a positive image of your school’s culture and achievements will help you boost enrollment.
+Prospective students and parents will visit your website to browse your school’s academic program, extracurricular activities, notable awards and so on.
+Presenting a positive first impression of your school’s culture and achievements will help you boost enrollment.

 Keep parents and students informed

-Important announcements and events are usually included on a school website.
-It’s a seamless way to keep parents, students and teachers informed, especially when organizing events such as PTA nights or online webinars.
-Amidst their busy schedules, school members appreciate regular updates, calendars and notifications - all of which are easier to access online.
+Schools usually include important announcements and events like PTA nights or webinars on their website as a seamless way to keep parents, students and teachers informed.
+Amidst their busy schedules, school members appreciate regular updates, calendars and notifications—all of which can be easily accessed online.